rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 #### 1. Environment

 The CLI tool utilizes a browser with the third-party cookie phase-out enabled.
 While the extension relies on Chrome settings for third-party cookies.
-This difference in environment can lead to discrepancies in website behavior, contributing to discrepancies.
+This difference in environment can lead to discrepancies in website behavior.

 #### 2. Duration